amnh-digital/hope-climate-ia/docs/hope.md

 ### 3.c.
 Updating apps with new annual data

-Every year around the beginning of February, NASA and NOAA releases new annual data from the previous year.
+Every year around the beginning of February, NASA and NOAA release new annual data from the previous year.
 That is when we update the apps that rely on new data.

 The two apps that need to be updated are: